 - Flexible borrowing limit: You can borrow up to a loan-to-value ratio of 95 percent (with a $350,000 maximum).
 With many other home equity lenders, the maximum loan-to-value is 80 percent, so Homeside can give you more flexibility in how much you can borrow.

 It’s also important to consider some of Homeside’s drawbacks before applying:

 - Draws can get expensive: The lender charges a 1 percent origination fee on every HELOC transaction, which can add up over time.
 If you borrow the maximum $350,000, for instance, you’ll have to pay a fee of $3,500 just to get it.

 - No other home equity options: The lender only offers a HELOC and not a home equity loan, which may be a better option if you prefer a fixed interest rate and don’t need a revolving line of credit.

-- Not available everywhere: The lender offers HELOCs in just 24 states and the District of Columbia.
+- Not available everywhere: The lender offers HELOCs in just 24 states and Washington, D.C.
 If you don’t live in one of the states where Homeside is licensed, you’ll have to look elsewhere.